deepak11627/arc/README.md

 # Logging

-ZapLogger is been used for logging purpose.
-While the application is running the logs can be checked/viewed in `log.out` file.
+Zap Logger is been used for logging purpose.
+While the application is running the logs can be viewed in `out.log` file.

 # Database